rabbit-my/CLIP-CAM/README.md

 # Basic Usage of CLIP-GradCAM

-This project implements a GradCAM method based on the CLIP model.
+This  repo implements a GradCAM method based on the CLIP model.
 It is inspired by the official code: [CLIP-GradCAM Example](https://github.com/jacobgil/pytorch-grad-cam/blob/master/usage_examples/clip_example.py).

 ## Prerequisites